Bin covering problem: Polynomial-time approximation schemes

+Performance with divisible item sizes

+An important special case of bin covering is that the item sizes form a divisible sequence (also called factored).
+A special case of divisible item sizes occurs in memory allocation in computer systems, where the item sizes are all powers of 2.
+If the item sizes are divisible, then some of the heuristic algorithms for bin covering find an optimal solution.

 Related problems

 In the fair item allocation problem, there are different people each of whom attributes a different value to each item.
 The goal is to allocate to each person a "bin" full of items, such that the value of each bin is at least a certain constant, and as many people as possible receive a bin.
 Many techniques from bin covering are used in this problem too.